What is the best laser eye surgery technology?

 At VSON, we don’t think you should have to worry about the technology used to perform laser eye surgery.

-This is because, we believe it’s the responsibility of the provider (i.e. us) to ensure that only the most advanced laser technology is used to achieve optimum results.
+This is because we believe it’s the responsibility of the provider (that’s us) to ensure that only the most advanced laser eye surgery technology is used to safely and accurately correct vision.

 That said, we’re pretty fond of our laser treatments here at VSON.
-Not only because of the life-changing impact they have on our patients’ lives but because they are the only ultra-gentle, all-laser, touch-free lasers in Brisbane.
+Not only because of the meaningful impact they can have on everyday life, but because we offer ultra-gentle, all-laser, touch-free procedures designed to support comfort, precision, and predictable recovery time.

 For the best vision correction surgery in Brisbane, book an appointment at VSON today.